Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Casa Cenote connects one of the longest underwater Cave Systems in the world with the ocean.
 Located a few kilometers north of Tulum, while diving into the cavern in Casa Cenote, you will truly get the feeling of diving underneath the jungle.

-Due to the connection with the ocean, you will dive in brackish water and will meet both fresh and saltwater fish.
+Due to the connection with the ocean, you will dive in brackish water and meet fresh and saltwater fish.
 If you are on a lucky day, be patient and open your eyes for cormorants fishing.
 There is nothing like seeing a bird underwater in the middle of a mangrove.

 This cenote is perfect for novice divers and will allow you to see more life than other cenotes.
 It also has a very nice halocline and beautiful light effects.
 The maximum depth is 8m/30 feet.